koljapluemer/inspirationbot/README.md

 #### global/

 The `global/` directory holds files that make the user-facing site work.
-If you check any HTML file, like `versions/collage/main.html` and take a close look at the link tags (`<a>`), you can see that they are no ordinary links.
+If you check any HTML file, like `versions/collage/main.html`, and take a close look at the link tags (`<a>`), you can see that they are no ordinary links.
 Instead, they bear the curious property `onclick="getRandomLink('unsplash_portrait')"`.
-This means that if you click, the `getRandomLink()` function in the `global/javascript/linklogic.js` file gets called.
+This means that if you click them, the `getRandomLink()` function in the file `global/javascript/linklogic.js` is called.

 In turn, this function selects a random link from the relevant list in `global/data` and redirects the user.
 That's all!